aristanetworks/avd-workshops/workshops/cicd-basics.md

 Feel free to check out the changes made to your local files.
 Please make sure the GitHub workflows are uncommented.
 We can now push all of our changes and submit a pull request.

 !!! note
-    The Github workflows are located in the `atd-cicd/.github/workflows` directory.
+    The GitHub workflows are located in the `atd-cicd/.github/workflows` directory.

 ```shell
 git add .